-Need help with using technology, writing, math, or English as a foreign language?
-There are now drop-in hours for all of these services right in the library!
-Tutoring hours start at the beginning of week 2 and go through finals week each term.
+Need help with math, writing, English as a foreign language, or using technology?
+There are drop-in tutoring services for all of these subjects right in the library:

 Check out our Textbooks Guide for options to buy, rent, and borrow textbooks for your classes this term.

 You’ll also find info about where to sell your textbooks back once you’re done with them.

 Welcome back, faculty!
 Remember that the library is here to help you, too.
 Take a look at this handy guide to see how.
 It outlines the specific services we offer for faculty, as well as the ways we can help teach your students information literacy and research skills.
 Have a great year.